deeplearning-wisc/SNN/readme.md

 [//]: # (```)

+### 3. Pre-trained model

+Please download [Pre-trained models](https://drive.google.com/file/d/1SbUKIpkqy2KQqM_gx8uwpeKOsyCkYkTu/view?usp=share_link) and place in the `./checkpoints` folder for respective ID dataset and model architecture.
+For example: DenseNet-101 model trained on CIFAR-10 should be placed in `./checkpoints/CIFAR-10/densenet` folder.

 ## Preliminaries
 It is tested under Ubuntu Linux 20.04 and Python 3.8 environment, and requries some packages to be installed: